vrishabkakade/wireless_weatherstation_v1/Pi Zero code/BYOWS_RPi_LoRa-v1/README.md

 # Introduction

-byows_rpi - This is an weeWX driver implementation of the Build Your Own Weather Station guide produced by the [Raspberry Pi Organization](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station/)
+byows_rpi_lora - This is an weeWX driver implementation of the Build Your Own Weather Station guide produced by the [Raspberry Pi Organization](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station/)

 The project has been further enhanced to implement LoRa for wireless transmission of data.
-This program receives the data from the LoRa sender (server) and stores the data in Weewx that runs on the Raspberry Pi.
+This program receives the data from the LoRa sender (server) and stores the data in Weewx which runs on the Raspberry Pi.

 Distributed under terms of the GPLv3